Kunda, Estonia

-Kunda is a town in the Viru-Nigula Parish of Estonia, located on the coast of the Gulf of Finland.
-Kunda is most famous for its cement factory, port and archaeological heritage.
+Kunda is a town in Viru-Nigula Parish, Lääne-Viru County, Estonia, located on the coast of the Gulf of Finland.
+Kunda is best known for its cement factory, port, and archaeological heritage.

 History

-Evidence of some of the oldest prehistoric communities in Estonia, hunting and fishing communities that existed around 6500 BC, were found near Kunda.
+Evidence of some of the oldest prehistoric communities in Estonia—hunting, and fishing communities that existed around 6500 BC—were found near Kunda.
 This settlement gave the name to the Kunda culture.

-The first written record of Kunda dates back to 1241 - it was mentioned as a village.
+The first written record of Kunda dates back to 1241, when it was mentioned as a village.
 In 1443 it was mentioned as a manor.

 Kunda was granted official borough rights on May 1, 1938.